 LANGUAGE PROFICIENCY INTERCULTURAL COMPETENCE ETHICAL BEHAVIOUR PROBLEM- SOLVING COMPETENCE FUNCTIONAL COMPETENCE METHODOLOGICAL COMPETENCE COMPETENCY GOAL 1 COMPETENCY GOAL 2 COMPETENCY GOAL 3 COMPETENCY GOAL 4 COMPETENCY GOAL 5 DIGITAL SKILLS COMPETENCY GOAL 6 DIGITAL SKILLS ESB MBA Full- Time graduates are proficient in at least one are interculturally competent. are able to manage complex, ethical and legal issues expertly in their professional field and in wider, environmental contexts. are experts at solving complex problems in the domain of international management. are able to identify, develop and apply methods have the ability to assess and develop digital business strategies. foreign language and communicate in spoken and written word at C1 proficiency level (admission requirement). reflect upon the cultural context and its complexities when making decisions in a global business environment. are reflexively aware of ethical and legal issues in their professional field.
-They are able to critically analyse these issues on the basis of normative theory or models. develop innovative solutions for entrepreneurial scenarios. and tools for digital marketing. demonstrate proficiency in the application of appropriate instruments/ frameworks for developing business strategies, especially in the digital environment.
-Assessment embedded in admission requirements Assessment embedded in OB1 'Seminar Organisational Behaviour' by way of self-reflective exercises and IES online test Assessment embedded in mandatory 'Ethics Workshop' by way of presentation and class discussion Measure embedded in MT 'Master Thesis' Measure embedded in MDS1 'Marketing Management' by way of paper and project presentation Measure embedded in SE2 'Strategic Management' by way of case study and presentation
+They are able to critically analyse these issues on the basis of normative theory or models. develop innovative solutions for entrepreneurial scenarios. and tools for digital marketing. are able to systematically reflect and assess digital business strategies.
+They demonstrate proficiency in the application of appropriate instruments/ frameworks for developing digital business strategies and are able to improve and to develop new solutions for digital business strategies.
+Measure embedded in admission requirements Measure embedded in OB1 'Seminar Organisational Behaviour' by way of self-reflective exercises and IES online test Measure embedded in SE1 'Entrepreneurs hip' by way of pitch presentation and class discussion Measure embedded in MT 'Master Thesis' Measure embedded in MDS1 'Marketing Management' by way of paper and project presentation Measure embedded in SE2 'Strategic Management' by way of case study and presentation